Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ### 2.)
 Microsoft.Azure.Devices.Client.PCL
+[PCL] [PCL] stands for Portable Class Library.
+This version of .NET library helps you to build cross-platform apps.
-For bulding iOS and Android application in C#, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.
+For example,for bulding iOS and Android application in C# in VS 2015, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.

 - The package is located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]